AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 }
 ```

-It is still extremely easy to break the code above and end up with a memory leaks or repeated memory deletes:
+It is still extremely easy to break the code above and end up with memory leaks or repeated memory deletes:

 ```cpp
 int main()